google/exposure-notifications-server/docs/getting-started/retrieving-keys.md

 In order to retrieve keys from the exposure notifications server, the first step is to configure exports from the server.

-To add these entries, we can use the admin-console.
+To add these entries, we can use the Admin Console.
 For instructions on how to launch the console, you can view the
 [deployment documentation](/getting-started/deploying#configuring-the-server).